 Jump to Recipe

 Make absolutely perfect spaghetti squash in your pressure cooker or Instant Pot every single time!
+If you’ve ever wondered the best and fastest way to make Pressure Cooker Spaghetti Squash, this post is for you!
 Follow these easy step-by-step instructions and you’ll be all set for your Whole30, Paleo, Gluten Free and Vegetarian meal prep!

 There’s definitely an Instant Pot learning curve.